A distributed ADMM-like method for resource sharing over time-varying networks: Introduction

-where $\bx=[x_i]_{i=1}^N$ for $x_i\in\reals^{n_i}$, $\varphi_i=\rho_i+f_i$ is composite convex as in~\eqref{eq:F_i} and $\phi$ is a closed convex function.
+In~\cite{aybat2015distributed}, Aybat et al. proposed proximal-gradient ADMM (PG-ADMM) for solving $ \min_{\bx,\bw}\Big\{h^*(\bw)+\sum_{i=1}^N\varphi_i(x_i):\ A_ix_i+B_i\bw=b_i,\quad i=1,\ldots N\Big\}, $ where $\bx=[x_i]_{i=1}^N$ for $x_i\in\reals^{n_i}$, $\varphi_i=\rho_i+f_i$ is composite convex as in~\eqref{eq:F_i} and $h$ is a closed convex function.
 PG-ADMM is only different from ADMM in $x_i$-subproblems where $x_i^{k+1}$ is computed by minimizing the linear approximation of the augmented Lagrangian~(AL) function after fixing $\bw$ at $\bw^k$ and linearizing the whole smooth part of the AL including $f_i$ around $\bx^k$ -- this leads to taking a prox-gradient step to compute each $x_i$ iterate.
 In the extreme case that $\rho_i=0$ for $i\in\cN$, PG-ADMM reduces to GADM, studied in~\cite{Ma-Zhang-EGADM-2013} and \cite{Gao-Jiang-Zhang-2014} -- GADM takes gradient steps to compute $x_i$; Gao et al.~\cite{Gao-Jiang-Zhang-2014} prove the $O(1/t)$ convergence rate for GADM.
 PG-ADMM has also $\cO(1/t)$ rate and it can be viewed as an extension of G-ADMM where convex $\rho_i$'s are allowed.

 There is a strong connection between PG-ADMM and PDA in~\cite{chambolle2015ergodic}.
-For all $\bx\in\cX$, let $\Phi(\bx)=\rho(\bx)+f(\bx)$ as in~\eqref{eq:F_i} such that $\grad f$ is Lipschitz with constant $L$; implementing PG-ADMM on $\min_{\bx,\bw}\{\Phi(\bx)+\phi(\bw):\ T\bx-\bw=\mathbf{0}\}$ generates the following iterate sequence: { } For PG-ADMM iterate sequence, the suboptimality and infeasibility converges to 0 in the ergodic sense for any $c>0$ when $\frac{1}{\tau}\geq L+c\norm{T}^2$.
+For all $\bx\in\cX$, let $\Phi(\bx)=\rho(\bx)+f(\bx)$ as in~\eqref{eq:F_i} such that $\grad f$ is Lipschitz with constant $L$; implementing PG-ADMM on $\min_{\bx,\bw}\{\Phi(\bx)+h^*(\bw):\ T\bx-\bw=\mathbf{0}\}$ generates the following iterate sequence: For PG-ADMM iterate sequence, the suboptimality and infeasibility converges to 0 in the ergodic sense for any $c>0$ when $\frac{1}{\tau}\geq L+c\norm{T}^2$.
 Note \eqref{eq:pgadmm_x1} can be rewritten as $\bx^{k+1}=\prox{\tau\rho}(\bx^k-\tau[\nabla f(\bx^k)+T^\top(2\by^k-\by^{k-1})])$.
 Using Moreau proximal decomposition on $\bw$-updates in \eqref{eq:pgadmm_w1}, we get {